Understanding the superannuation surcharge debt

 Option 3 – Make voluntary contributions from your after tax income to counteract the interest accruing on the debt (eg investing your after tax contributions in a higher returns option often means the returns are actually higher than the interest charged)

 Option 4 – Make after tax contributions to your spouse’s account to counteract the interest applied and, if your spouse is a low income earner, you may also be able to claim the 18% spouse tax offset

 Which option is best will depend on your personal circumstances, such as the time until you retire, your risk comfort level, your overall contribution levels (remember that contribution limits apply) and your current financial commitments.
 Please make an appointment with one of our consultants if you would like personalised advice on a strategy to suit your needs.

 If you want to pay off your debt now, you can pay some or all of it by telling us (in writing) to withdraw a specific amount or the total from your accumulation account.
 We can open an accumulation account for you if you wish to pay off the debt in this way.

 You can make a personal or salary sacrifice contribution to your accumulation account to cover the payment or accept a lower super balance.
-Alternatively, you can pay money directly into our bank account and tell us (via email or letter) your member number and that the deposit was to pay your surcharge debt.
+Alternatively, you can pay money via BPAY (log into AOL for your personal reference number) or directly into our bank account and tell us (via email or letter) your member number and that the deposit was to pay your surcharge debt.